0xdomyz/dwopt/README.rst

 Explanation of lines:

 #.
-Get default sqlite operator object.
+Get the default sqlite `operator object`_.
 #.
 Make, but do not run, an underlying sub query.
 #.
-Make and run a value counts summary query with 2 groups, custom calcs,
+Make and run a value counts summary query (|valc|_) with 2 groups,
-   with the previous step's underlying query placed inside a with clause.
+   custom calcs, with the previous step's underlying query placed inside a with clause.
 #.
-Query result comes back to python as a standard pandas dataframe,
+Query result comes back to python as a standard pandas |dataframe|_,
-   call it's pivot method.
+   call it's |pivot|_ method.

 Automatic logs showing the sql that was ran on line 3: